-2. Reach out to influencers
+2. Reach out to influencers to promote your app

 3. Learn about App Store Optimization

 With 2 million apps on the Apple App Store and 3.5 million on the Google Play Store, you’re not going to stand out without putting in the hard yards.

 Although there are subtleties, ASO is essentially search engine optimization (SEO) for app stores.